2.16Provisions

 b.
 Rights, preferences and restrictions attached to Shares

-The Company has only one class of equity shares having par value of C5 each.
+The Company has only one class of equity shares having par value of H 5 each.
 The holder of the equity share is entitled to dividend right and voting right in the same proportion as the capital paid-up on such equity share bears to the total paid-up equity share capital of the Company.
 The declaration of dividend by the Company is associated with the fulfilment of interest obligation, if any, on the perpetual securities issued by one of its wholly-owned subsidiaries.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive the remaining assets of the Company, after distribution of all preferential amounts, in proportion to the number of equity shares held by the shareholders.

 c.
-Terms of conversion/redemption of FCCBs
+Terms of conversion / redemption of FCCBs

 f.
 Aggregate number of shares issued for consideration other than cash during the period of five years immediately preceding the reporting date:

-a) Retained earnings: Retained earnings represent the amount of accumulated earnings of the Company, re-measurement differences on defined benefits plans, gains/(losses) on common control transactions and any transfer from general reserve.
+a) Retained earnings: Retained earnings represent the amount of accumulated earnings of the Company, re-measurement differences on defined benefits plans, gains / (losses) on common control transactions and any transfer from general reserve.

 b) Securities premium: Securities premium is used to record the premium on issue of equity shares.
 The same is utilised in accordance with the provisions of the Act.